Vitamin A: Dietary recommendations

 The US National Academy of Medicine updated Dietary Reference Intakes (DRIs) in 2001 for vitamin A, which included Recommended Dietary Allowances (RDAs).
-For infants up to 12 months there was not sufficient information to establish a RDA, so Adequate Intake (AI) is shown instead.
+For infants up to 12 months, there was not sufficient information to establish an RDA, so Adequate Intake (AI) is shown instead.
 As for safety, tolerable upper intake levels (ULs) were also established.
 For ULs, carotenoids are not added when calculating total vitamin A intake for safety assessments.

 The European Food Safety Authority (EFSA) refers to the collective set of information as Dietary Reference Values, with Population Reference Intake (PRI) instead of RDA, and Average Requirement instead of EAR.
-AI and UL defined the same as in United States.
+AI and UL are defined the same as in the United States.
 For women and men of ages 15 and older, the PRIs are set respectively at 650 and 750 μg RE/day.
 PRI for pregnancy is 700 μg RE/day, for lactation 1300/day.
 For children of ages 1–14 years, the PRIs increase with age from 250 to 600 μg RE/day.
 These PRIs are similar to the US RDAs.
 The EFSA reviewed the same safety question as the United States, and set ULs at 800 for ages 1–3, 1100 for ages 4–6, 1500 for ages 7–10, 2000 for ages 11–14, 2600 for ages 15–17 and 3000 μg/day for ages 18 and older for preformed vitamin A, i.e., not including dietary contributions from carotenoids.